brandur/sorg/content/drafts/mongodb.md

 ---
 title: Don't Use MongoDB
 hook: Why you should almost certainly use an ACID-compliant data store, even at scale.
+hook: The real story behind data integrity, why you should stay on an ACID database until the bitter end, and what high availability really means.
 location: San Francisco
 published_at: 2016-08-01T00:23:52Z
 ---